Assistant Professor of Piano

 - Piano Performance

-Pianist Sean Kennard has won top prizes in the Queen Elisabeth Competition (Belgium), the International Music Competition of Vina del Mar (Chile), the Vendome International Piano Competition (Portugal), the Sendai International Music Competition (Japan), the Hilton Head International Piano Competition (USA), the National Chopin Competition, the Iowa Piano Competition, the American Pianists Association and the International Chopin Competition of the Pacific.
+American pianist Sean Kennard has won top prizes in competitions around the world including the Queen Elisabeth (Belgium), International Competition of Vina del Mar (Chile), Vendome Prize (Portugal), Sendai International Music Competition (Japan), Hilton Head International Piano Competition (USA), National Chopin Competition (USA), the Iowa Piano Competition (USA), American Pianists Association, and the International Chopin Competition of the Pacific (USA).

-He has appeared in recital and chamber music in such venues as Carnegie Hall, Lincoln Center, the Kennedy Center, Salle Cortot (Paris), Palais des Beaux-arts (Brussels), Gulbenkian Foundation (Lisbon), Chopin Society (Warsaw), Teatro Caio Melisso (Spoleto), Sala dei Notari (Perugia), Tokyo Opera City Hall, Seoul Arts Center, Hong Kong City Hall, Mohamed V Theater (Morocco), Teatro del Lago (Chile) and many more.
+He has appeared as soloist with orchestras around the world including the Prague Radio Symphony, NHK Chamber Orchestra and Osaka Symphony Orchestra (Japan), National Orchestra of Belgium, Chamber Orchestra of Frankfurt, Morocco Philharmonic, Chile Symphony Orchestra, Montevideo Philharmonic, Charleston Symphony, Honolulu Symphony, and others throughout the United States and abroad.
+He has appeared in recital and chamber music in such venues as Carnegie Hall, Lincoln Center, the Kennedy Center, Salle Cortot (Paris), Palais des Beaux-arts (Brussels), Gulbenkian Foundation (Lisbon), Chopin Society (Warsaw), Teatro Caio Melisso (Spoleto), Tokyo Opera City, Seoul Arts Center, Hong Kong City Hall, Mohamed V Theater (Morocco), Teatro del Lago (Chile), and many more.

 Sean's first teacher was Ellen Masaki.
-He received a Bachelor of Music from the Curtis Institute of Music in 2004.
-In his final year at Curtis he won the institute's Sergei Rachmaninoff Award, given to one graduating pianist each year.
-After subsequent work with pianist Enrique Graf he received a Master of Music from the Juilliard School (studios of Jerome Lowenthal and Robert McDonald) and spent the following two years in the studio of Richard Goode.
-In 2016 he completed the residential portion of the Doctor of Musical Arts degree program at Yale University working with Boris Berman and joined the faculty at Stetson University as Assistant Professor and Piano Area Coordinator in 2017.
+He received a Bachelor of Music from the Curtis Institute of Music studying with Eleanor Sokoloff, and won the institute's Sergei Rachmaninoff Award given to one graduating pianist each year.
+After subsequent work with pianist Enrique Graf he received a Master of Music from the Juilliard School (studios of Jerome Lowenthal and Robert McDonald) and spent the following two years working with Richard Goode at Mannes College.
+In 2020 he completed his Doctor of Musical Arts at Yale University in the studio of Boris Berman.

 - Sean Kennard: Chopin, Scarlatti, Stravinsky (Cougar Classics, 2011).
 CD.